Leandro Rinaudo: Napoli

 In 2009–10, Rinaudo made just 13 starts in Serie A. As Napoli preferred 3–5–2 formation, Salvatore Aronica, Paolo Cannavaro, Gianluca Grava, Hugo Campagnaro and Matteo Contini were usually starters, relegating Rinaudo to the backup centre back role.

-Rinaudo did not receive a call-up for the Napoli's first official match of the 2010–11 season, against Elfsborg in the UEFA Europea League.
+Rinaudo did not receive a call-up for Napoli's first official match of the 2010–11 season, against Elfsborg in the UEFA Europea League.
 The coach used Cannavaro, Aronica, Campagnaro and Grava in the first three matches and demoted Rinaudo to sixth-choice centre back behind Santacroce (who typically played as unused substitute).

 Juventus

 As a result of not being called up to the opening game for Napoli in Serie A, Rinaudo opted for and completed a loan move to Juventus on 31 August for a fee of €600,000, with an option to make the transfer permanent for €5 million, thus re-joining former Napoli teammate Fabio Quagliarella, Palermo teammate Amauri and former Palermo coach Luigi Delneri.
-Napoli also signed centre back Emílson Cribari on the same day.
+Napoli also signed centre-back Emílson Cribari on the same day.
 Rinaudo would be the backup centre back along with Nicola Legrottaglie to cover first choice defenders Giorgio Chiellini and Leonardo Bonucci.
 Rinaudo also set to join Bari but never completed.

 He made his club debut on 26 September 2010, but unusually as a right back; the head coach rested right back Marco Motta and moved Zdeněk Grygera to left back to replace the injured Paolo De Ceglie.
 That match, Juve defeated Cagliari 4–2.
 Before the start of the next match, however, a group stage match in the Europa League against Manchester City, Rinaudo was injured and had an operation on the Lumbosacral joint.